EndPointCorp/end-point-blog/2015/04/27/how-to-bring-baby-to-tech-conference.html.md

 - Be agile and adapt.
 Most parents are already probably doing this with a 4 month old.
 - Manage your expectations:

-        - Expect the conference with a baby to be tiring &amp; challenging at times.
+        - Expect the conference with a baby to be tiring & challenging at times.
         - Expect stares.
         - Expect you won't make it to every session you want, so make a point of talking to others to find out their favorite sessions.